Last updated: July 9, 2020

-COVID-19 is a new disease.
-The virus is thought to spread mainly from person-to-person, between people who are in close contact with one another (within 6 feet), or through respiratory droplets produced when an infected person coughs or sneezes.
+The virus that causes COVID-19 disease spreads mainly from person-to-person, between people who are in close contact with one another (within 6 feet), or through respiratory droplets produced when an infected person coughs or sneezes.
 These droplets can be transmitted by touching your eyes, nose, mouth or inhaled through your lungs.
 In addition, it may be possible that a person can get COVID-19 by touching their own eyes, nose or mouth after touching a surface or object that has the virus on it.
 Those who unknowingly have COVID-19 and are not symptomatic can still spread the disease.

 For Retail Businesses and Customers, there is the ORDER FOR PUBLIC SAFETY REQUIRING FACE COVERINGS AND ENHANCED SOCIAL DISTANCING IN PUBLIC PLACES and INTERPRETIVE GUIDANCE.

 If leaving your residence for essential services (e.g., food, medications, essential work), the Anne Arundel County Department of Health recommends wearing a face mask that covers the nose and mouth at all times when outside of your private residence, including work and all outdoor spaces.